 One of the toughest things a man can have is sensitive skin.

-And we’ll be taking about the best electric razors for sensitive skin, how to choose one and some tips on shaving with sensitive skin.
+In this guide, we’ll be talking about the best electric razors for sensitive skin, how to choose one, and some tips on shaving with sensitive skin.

-If you suffer from such, you know that one wrong swipe of a razor can trigger a bad reaction.
+If you suffer from such, you know that one wrong swipe of a razor can trigger an adverse reaction.

 Imagine the irritation that 6 blades raking across your skin.

-It comes with a replaceable single blade system that’s cheaper, easy to clean and gentler on the skin because there’s less blades that’ll touch your skin.
+It comes with a replaceable single blade system that’s cheaper, easy to clean, and gentler on the skin because there are fewer blades that’ll touch your skin.
 Since the blades are replaceable, you can put in a fresh blade every day and still spend less than a disposable or cartridge.

 Enter the electric razor.
 Recent advances in electric shaver design deliver closer shaves with less irritation.
 And there are options to choose from that allow you to wet shave.

 Here’s a disclaimer: Don’t expect electric shavers to shave as close as a safety razor.
-That’s simply isn’t possible because there isn’t enough blade exposure.
+That’s just isn’t possible because there isn’t enough blade exposure.
 These tools are meant for convenience and speed.

-The biggest selling point of a cartridge (and disposable) razor is shaving close with less passes.
+The most significant selling point of a cartridge (and disposable) razor is shaving close with fewer passes.

 Their theory that the multi-blade system they utilize will cut facial hair close fast.
-Combine that with the shallow learning curve and availability, you have a great tool for the masses.
+Combine that with the shallow learning curve and availability, you have an excellent tool for the masses.

 See what I mean?
 The best course of action would be replacing the read with a fresh cartridge.
 But since these cost a lot of money (around $30++ for a pack of eight), you hold back.